From 19 January 2022 office workers are no longer required to work from home.

 - a workstation which is suitable for the work they need to undertake, including furniture and a quiet confidential space if speaking to patients or colleagues.

-Due to the exceptional circumstances the NHS is working under, the ideal setup may not be practicable at short notice.
+Due to the exceptional and continually changing circumstances the NHS is working under, the ideal setup may not be practicable at short notice.
 Organisations should still enable employees to work from home even in these situations.

 Line managers should agree the flexibility of working hours and availability of staff working at home, taking into account each person's individual personal circumstances including caring or childcare responsibilities.